-You can sign-up with multiple mobiles or landlines.
-A relative can also receive the messages on your behalf if you would find this helpful.
+You can sign-up with multiple mobiles or landlines and a family member can also receive the messages on your behalf.
 Flood alerts and warnings may be issued at any time, 24 hours a day.
-You may prefer to sign-up for text alerts if you do not want to receive phone calls during the night.
+Sign-up for text alerts if you don't want to receive phone calls during the night.

 If you have difficulty signing-up to Floodline, contact your local Citizens Advice Bureau.

-It is wise to prepare an emergency kit in a sealed waterproof bag, with the following items:
+Prepare an emergency kit in a sealed waterproof bag, and include:

-- An up-to-date, detailed home inventory listing fixtures, furnishings and valuable items
+- a home inventory - make sure it's up-to-date and lists your fixtures, furnishings and valuable items

 Keep the kit upstairs or somewhere high and ensure all family members know where to find it.